Table of Contents

-In more recent times, rhyming words have been used in several places, beginning with plays to even enormously popular rap music.
-If you want to learn using these words too, look no further.
-We have discussed all about rhyming words in English and their importance in this blog.
+In more recent times, these have been used in several places, beginning with plays to even enormously popular rap music.
+If you want to learn to use these words too, look no further.
+We have discussed all such in English and their importance in this blog.
 Keep scrolling!

 Rhyming, as we all know, is the use of words that end with a similar sound.
 These words have a similar sounding syllable at the end.
 An example of a pair of such words is soon and balloon, both ending with an ‘oon’ sound.